mcsltd/ecganncompare/README.md

 # Ecganncompare

 The program is used to compare annotation files obtained as a result of processing a set of ECG records.
+Annotation to databases are available on [ecg.ru](https://ecg.ru/).

 ## Resources